-The search context vector $\vec{x}$ was randomly generated assuming that each element takes a binary value with uniform probability.
+The search context vector $\vec{x}$ was randomly generated assuming that each element takes a binary value with uniform probability, and the same value is used for all sites.
 To compare how each approach performs with respect to the difficulty of CMAB, the number of areas $K$ and search context elements $C$, and the evolutionary prior $p_{ev}(o)$, were varied, such that $K \in \{5, 10, 20, 40\}$, $C \in \{5, 10, 20\}$, and $p_{ev}(o) \in \{ [0.001, 0.999]^T, [0.4, 0.6]^T\}$, i.e. in total, $24 \times 7 = 168$ sets of 100 MC sims were run.
 This setup produces difficult CMABs since there can be multiple ``good" (large $\psi$) sites, which makes it hard to distinguish the best site with highest chance of good science returns.